 The contradictory is not a truth-preserving inference but a truth-reversing pairing: A with O, E with I, each always taking the opposite truth-value of the other.

 In sum: simple conversion (E, I), obversion (all), and contraposition (A, O) are equivalences — truth passes both ways.
 Conversion of A and contraposition of E hold in one direction only, the universal weakening to a particular by existential import.
-And O cannot be converted, nor I contraposed, at all.
+And O cannot be converted, nor I contraposed, at all: “Some animals are not dogs” is true, yet its converse “Some dogs are not animals” is false — the O gives no purchase on the predicate beyond the part it names.